 More recent annual environmental reports also show this kind of data.
 For example, Scottish Sea Fisheries Statistics for 2019 from the Cabinet Secretary for Rural Economy and Tourism provides both summary data and more detailed statistics by region.
 From the information related to this topic, the following can be distinguished:

-total amount of caught fish (tonnage) and profit
+Total amount of caught fish (tonnage) and profit